 We have incurred net losses and negative cash flows from operations since our inception, and we expect to continue to incur significant and increasing net losses for the foreseeable future.
-We have principally financed our operations to date through the issuance of our common stock, including our IPO and the issuance of convertible notes payable.
-On April 9, 2024, the Company received approximately \$5.5 million from the issuance of 3,164,557 shares of common stock upon the exercise of warrants.
+We have principally financed our operations to date through the issuance of our common stock, including our IPO, subsequent common stock offerings and the issuance of convertible notes payable.
+In July 2024, the Company issued 13,800,000 in a public offering at a public offering price of \$2.50 per share resulting in net proceeds of approximately \$32.3 million after deducting underwriting discounts, commissions and offering expenses.

-As of March 31, 2024, we had cash of \$23.9 million.
+As of June 30, 2024, we had cash and cash equivalents of \$28.3 million.
 We have not generated any revenue from the sale of our enriched isotopes, and our ability to generate product revenue from the sale of enriched isotopes sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current or future enriched isotopes.